Armanasq/Armanasq.github.io/content/Datasets/kitti.md

 <img id="myImg" src="/kitti/Shi-Tomasi.png">

-### 1. Scale-Invariant Feature Transform (SIFT)
+### 3. Scale-Invariant Feature Transform (SIFT)

-The Scale-Invariant Feature Transform (SIFT) algorithm, introduced by Lowe in 1999, is widely used for robust feature extraction.
-SIFT extracts distinctive features invariant to scale, rotation, and affine transformations.
-It consists of the following key steps:
+The Scale-Invariant Feature Transform (SIFT) algorithm, introduced by [<a id="Lowe" href="#LoweRef">Lowe</a>] in 2004, which extract keypoints and compute its descriptors.
+SIFT provides robustness to changes in scale, rotation, and affine transformations, making it highly effective in various real-world scenarios.

+The SIFT algorithm consists of the following main steps:

 1. **Scale-space Extrema Detection:** SIFT applies a Difference of Gaussian (DoG) algorithm to detect potential keypoints in different scales and locations.
 The DoG is obtained by subtracting blurred versions of an image at multiple scales.